• IMAS Metadata Catalogue

 --------------------

-Recreational fishing is an important leisure activity that brings economic and social benefits to the Australian community.
-Australia’s recreational sector is the largest and most widely dispersed recreational activity that uses a natural resource.
-Management strategies for this sector includes quotas, bag limits and no-take zones in marine reserves.
-Given the prohibitive cost of deploying compliance officers to monitor Australia’s vast marine estate, strategies are needed to encourage fishers to comply with zones of their own accord.
+Recreational fishing is an important leisure activity in Australia that delivers important social and economic benefits to the community.
+As the largest and most widely dispersed natural resource-based recreational activity in the country, it is subject to management strategies including bag limits, quotas, and no-take zones.
+Given the prohibitive cost of deploying compliance officers to monitor Australia’s vast marine estate, strategies are needed to encourage voluntary compliance from fishers.

 Outputs